mtoensing/es-theme-art-book-4-3/README.md

 ## Acknowledgments
+- Original Theme 3:2: **anthonycaccese**
 - 351ELEC by fewtarius - https://github.com/fewtarius/351ELEC
-- Full Screen Background Art created and provided by Szalik
+- Full Screen and Centered Background Art created and provided by Szalik
 - Some logo graphics are modified from the Carbon theme by Eric Hettervik
 - ChangaOne font by Eduardo Tunni